KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-## Step 5: Creation of Flappy Bird
+## The Creation of Flappy Bird

-Now we will create the Flappy Bird.
-Instead of using a rectangle as a character, we will use an image file.
+Create the Flappy Bird.
+Instead of using a rectangle as a character, use an image file.
 This is called a `character sprite`.

-We will call Flappy Bird “player” from now on.
+From this point forward in the tutorial, the Flappy Bird is referred to as “player.”

-We need two constants, one for the player position, and another one for the image file name.
+Two constants are required: one for the player position and another one for the image file name.

 ```
 struct flappy_bird_constants {